couple playing customer engagement game

 Our brains are wired for heuristics, a fancy term for “mental shortcuts.”
 These shortcuts are necessary and yet inherently problematic.

 If our brains needed to process every piece of the near-infinite data they receive, we’d never get anything done.
-Whether we’re deciding something as simple as what to wear or as complicated as who to marry, the information overload would be immobilising.
+Whether we’re deciding something as simple as what to wear or as complicated as who to marry, the information overload would be immobilizing.

 Our mental shortcuts are necessary in the sense that they allow us to “get the job done,” even though they may not be rational.
 That’s because, evolutionarily, these shortcuts have developed for survival.
 For example, a shadow moving in our peripheral vision may make our brain immediately say, “Creature!
 Danger!”
 In reality, it’s most likely not a creature, and instead just some laundry blowing in the wind.
 Still, our unconscious mind has determined that it’s better to be safe than sorry.